-SHA performs four types of inspections:
+SHA performs five types of inspections:

 - Initial Inspection

+- Annual/Biennial Inspections

-- Biennial Inspections
+- Emergency Inspections

 - Special Inspections

 - Quality Control Inspections

-All units occupied by families receiving Housing Choice Voucher (HCV) assistance meet HUD's housing standards, National Standards for the Physical Inspection of Real Estate (NSPIRE).
-All units must pass a housing inspection prior to the approval of a lease and at least once every 24 months during the term of the contract, and at other times as needed, to determine that the unit meets inspection standards.
-The SHA may also accept an alternate inspection from SHA-approved entities (e.g. city code) if SHA can reasonably determine from the result of that inspection that the unit would meet similar standard of housing quality.
+All units occupied by families receiving Housing Choice Voucher (HCV) assistance meet HUD's housing standards.
+The SHA will apply this standard, or HUD approved successor standards (NSPIRE), to housing unit inspections.
+All units must pass a housing inspection prior to the approval of a lease and at least once every 24 months during the term of the contract, and at other times determined by the SHA as needed, to determine that the unit meets inspection standards.
+The SHA may also accept an alternate inspection from HUD-approved entities (e.g. Low-Income Tax Credit; HOME) if SHA can reasonably determine from the result of that inspection that the unit would meet similar standard of housing quality.